We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

    must stay around **620px tall at 1440×900**.
 Anything taller can't show fully while pinned, so trim the copy, not the check.
    - `eyebrow` is the skill ("LLM products"), not the job title.
+   - `title` is a plain gerund phrase saying what was built ("Building an AI assistant for surgical robot logs"), not a slogan.
+   - `summary` starts with "I built…" and covers everything the card shows (e.g. both monitoring and LLM evaluation), in two or three sentences.
-   - `summary` is why it mattered. `metric` is the single strongest number.
+     Leave numbers and adoption to the metric and bullets, and don't repeat what's already implied. `metric` is the single strongest number.
-   - Bullets say what *you* did, with verbs and specifics.
+   - Bullets start with a verb and say what *you* did, with specifics.
+   - Write in active voice with ordinary sentences.
+Skip scene-setting, payoff clauses ("so engineers get answers…"), dramatic colons, and anything that repeats the metric.
 3. Build the visual inside `<div slot="visual">`. `accent` sets the panel background, so pick the project's own brand color if it has one.
 4. Add `<NameCard />` inside `<CardDeck>` in `index.astro`, in story order.